bruceharris/js-workshops/functional-iteration/README.md

 12. Repeat the above through step 7 (s7)

 Step 6 is the final exercise step, and step 7 demonstrates a solution to the problem posed in step 6.

+## Reference documentation

+See the [docs](https://github.com/bruceharris/js-workshops/tree/master/functional-iteration/docs) folder for simplified summaries of the functions we are using.

+See [Mozilla Developer Network's](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) JavaScript Reference Documentation for full documentation of these functions.